advantys/react-native-react-query-demo/README.md

 - [X] Cache persistence in the Async storage

 ## Branches
+- `main` Demo app with infinite list, async storage persistor and optimistic updates
 - `simple-list` Demo app using a simple movies FlatList
+- `movies-list-optimistic-update` The movies list is optimistically updated after a movie mutation

 ## Notes
 - This app uses many auto-refetch and cache invalidation possibilities but you may have to select the ones you really need for your app in production.